On Choosing the Poems

 another manifestation of the ways in which Dickinson kept talking back to her time’s evolving environmental debates but enacting moments of noticing small natural phenomena that were taken for granted. … the genre’s question-answer dynamic loosely resembles the structure of scientific inquiry and includes natural history information, yet scientific visions of knowledge and control are destabilized because riddles depend on the innovative, defamiliarizing presentation of detail and play with the option of often remaining unsolved. … Second, the playful, sometimes mocking tone of her riddle poems undermines not only the sciences’ air of seriousness but also the speaker’s implied critique, as well as the sense of achievement that may come with answering the riddle’s question, thus suggesting a complex stance of humility in terms of understanding nature’s smallest creatures.
 And third, since riddles constitute a genre suggestive of childhood and often evoke a child’s voice, these poems reassess not conventional female perspectives but a child’s viewpoint—itself a prime sentimental interest of Victorian culture—as an environmentally resonant poetic perspective.

 Indeed, the robin, whose identity is revealed at the end, is a common species, almost taken for granted, but the object of intense and detailed scrutiny by this speaker.
-The speaker personifies her as well appointed woman, but “subverts the sentimental rhetoric” of the Victorian association of women and birds as well as the scientific obsession with classification.
+“Gamboge” is a yellow coloring derived from a medicinal sap originally from Cambodia, but with a deadly history.
+The speaker personifies the bird as well appointed woman, but “subverts the sentimental rhetoric” of the Victorian association of women and birds as well as the scientific obsession with classification.
 Though the poem “echoes the joys of imaginative control (“You’ll know Her” is repeated three times),” advanced by amateur and professional bird-watching of the time, it also “playfully destabilizes the urge to classify a bird and move on.”
 And the final lines, according to Gerhardt,

 can be read as a comment on the challenges involved in fully fronting natural particulars that may not quite match our preconceived notions.